Quant-Insight/Qi_API/5.Case Studies/Model versus spot price.md

-# Model versus sport price.
+# Model versus spot price.

 The example below details how clients can use Qi data via our API to view asset's model value.
 In this instance we look at the S&P500 and see how the historical model value compares to spot, see the article: https://www.quant-insight.com/fed-policy-trumps-covid-19/ .